-Denver Tops Rebounding Housing Markets Barbara Corcoran highlights Denver as the number one recovering housing market on NBC's Today Show saying, "Everything about Denver is pointing Up, Up, Up!" watch video here
+Denver Tops Rebounding Housing Markets: Barbara Corcoran highlights Denver as the number one recovering housing market on NBC's Today Show saying, "Everything about Denver is pointing up, up, up!"

 Jobs May Recover First in Colorado: If you want to be in the right place when the recovery starts, that place may be in Colorado, Idaho, Oregon, Texas or Washington.
 The recession didn't start at the same time in every state, and it won't end at the same time either.
-A new forecast from Moody's Economy.com predicts that jobs growth will return first in those five states, starting in the last quarter of this year.
+A new forecast from Moody's economy.com predicts that jobs growth will return first in those five states, starting in the last quarter of this year.

 Colorado Business Conditions Improve, Goss Index Shows: A monthly indicator of expected business activity in Colorado improved in May to its highest level in several months, Creighton University economist Ernie Goss said Monday in his monthly regional Business Conditions Index survey.
 Read more here.

 City of Grand Junction Selected as Large Community of Year: GJEP nominates City based on economic development accomplishments.
 Each year EDIE awards are given by the Economic Developers Council of Colorado (EDCC) to acknowledge individual, corporate and community contributions to the economic development of Colorado.